wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 in the order that they were pushed into the queue.
 A stable sort is required, because the order of applying permissions is important.
 Note that some permission changes could cancel out.
 For example, when the application first requests to raise the permission for a page, and then requests to lower permission for the same page.
 If these two requests are prccessed in the same batch, neither of them would be actually applied.
+This approach also requires less TLB shootdowns.
+Given sufficiently large buffers for holding TLB shootdown information, only one Inter-Processor Interrupt (IPI) is invoked for every batch

 Special optmization can be applied if the application wishes to lower the permission requirement of a page (i.e. changing a read-only page to writable).
-The application just logs its permission change action in another table shared between the application and the kernel, and then optimistically assume that the page is writable.
-If it is not the case, a page fault will be trigger when the thread first writes to the page.
+The application just logs its permission change request in another table shared between the application and the kernel, and then optimistically assume that the page is writable.
+If it is not the case, a page fault will be triggered when the thread first writes to the page.
 On receiving the page fault, the kernel will first check the table to see if any permission change is pending.
 The permission change request will then be removed from the table and processed by the kernel.
 This process is transparent to the application.
-The permission change appears to be made effective instantly after the application writes the permission change request into the table.
+The permission change appears to become effective instantly after the application writes the permission change request into the table.

+The paper addresses the last point (allowing applications to query the state of dirty cache lines).